coderefinery/handsonscicomp/source/index.rst

 Hands-on Scientific Computing
 =============================

-Hands-on SciCompm is an self-study course and reference material for the *practical* side of scientific computing - what you need to know but don't learn in courses.
-It is focused on what is needed as you transition from academic studies to hands-on computational research.
+Hands-on SciComp is an self-study course and reference material for the *practical* side of scientific computing - what you need to know but don't learn in your studies.
+It is focused on what is needed as you transition from academic studies to real-life computational research.

-There are already plenty of places you can find material: `Software Carpentry`_, CodeRefinery_, and more have basically unlimited information --- but what do you actually need?
-How do you find it?
+What you find here isn't unique, and you can find similar materials from `Software Carpentry`_, CodeRefinery_, and more --- but these all are roughly designed as single, guided courses.
+Hands-on SciComp links to all of these materials and organizes them for self-study and determining where you need to start?
 Hands-on SciComp is written by those supporting researchers and is designed to help you know how deep you need to go, direct you to the right material, and get some credit for it.

 .. _Software Carpentry: https://software-carpentry.org
 .. _CodeRefinery: https://coderefinery.org

 Our material is divided into different levels.
 First, check how demanding your work is so that you can choose the right courses to